AbeysiriLasantha/SBA_320H_ReactWebApp/README.md

 ## Approach Taken

 1. **Planning**:
-   - Defined the key features of the application.
+   - Determined the key features of the application.
    - Created a layout wireframe for the UI.
    - Selected OMDb API as the data source for the project.